lofcz/Infidex/README.md

 - Applied to top-K candidates from Stage 1
 - Tracks **per-term coverage** for each query word using 5 algorithms:
   - Exact whole-word matching
-  - Fuzzy word matching (adaptive Damerau-Levenshtein)
+  - Fuzzy word matching (Damerau–Levenshtein with an edit radius adapted from a binomial typo model)
   - Joined/split word detection
   - Prefix/suffix matching (prefixes weighted higher than suffixes)
   - LCS (Longest Common Subsequence) fallback when no word-level match exists